-Linton Police Department activity logThe Linton Police Department responded to 19 incidents for service Thursday, including one property damage accident, one animal complaint, one child custody, two extra patrols, one harassment, three interviews, one local ordinance violation, two special details, one reckless driver, one suspicious activity, one theft, two title checks and two traffic stops...
+Linton Police Department activity logThe Linton Police Department responded to 27 incidents for service Thursday, including two property damage accidents, two animal complaints, one assist to other departments, two assists to the public, one domestic dispute, two extra patrols, one fingerprinting, one juvenile complaint, one noise complaint, two title checks, nine traffic stops, one warrant service and two welfare checks...

 Bloomfield to maximize on downtown potential